chaos-mesh/chaos-mesh-action/README.md

 CFG_BASE64=`base64 chaos.yaml`
 ```

-### Create workflow
+### Create the workflow

-When creating workflow in Actions, use chaos-mesh/chaos-mesh-actions in the yaml configuration file and configure the base64 value of the chaos configuration file.
+When creating the workflow in Actions, use chaos-mesh/chaos-mesh-actions in the yaml configuration file and configure the base64 value of the chaos configuration file.
 The chaos-mesh related configuration is as follows:

 ```yaml
     - name: Run chaos mesh action